-The BART (Badger, Raytheon and Texaco) programme was conducted within 20 miles of TomCo’s acreage in the Uinta Basin in Utah in the early 1980s.
-The programme applied RF energy to fracture and retort in-situ oil while using conventional oil and gas field techniques to recover oil production.
+The BART (Badger, Raytheon and Texaco) Programme applied RF energy to fracture and retort in-situ oil while using conventional oil and gas field techniques to recover oil production.

-Laboratory testing, analysis and field testing at BART’s Utah site have resulted in a better understanding of the fundamentals of oil shale which are proving invaluable to TomCo’s current programme.
+Historic laboratory testing, analysis and field testing at BART’s Utah site have resulted in a better understanding of the fundamentals of oil shale, which are proving invaluable to TomCo’s current programme.

-The Directors believe the results of the 1980s BART Programme were very encouraging – demonstrating low operating and production costs, with a good quality oil (low sulfur, high API, low pour point) being produced using this process
+The Directors believe the results of the 1980s BART Programme were very encouraging – demonstrating low operating and production costs, with a good quality oil.